 … or presto replace-o!

 This comes in especially handy if you’re editing one of our photo design templates and want to replace one of our pictures with one of yours.
-(You can also do this with any of your own overlays, too!)
+(You can also do this with any of your own graphics, too!)
 Just right click the image and select a Replace from… option.
 You can replace it with an image from your computer, PicMonkey Hub, or any other account you have connected to PicMonkey.